Psykotikism/Mutant_Tanks/README.md

 "Finale Waves" "2,3,4" // Spawn 2 Tanks on the 1st wave, 3 Tanks on the 2nd wave, and 4 Tanks on the 3rd wave.
 ```

+7. How can I change the amount of Tanks that can spawn on finale maps?

+Set the value in `Finale Amount`.

-7. How can I decide whether to display each Tank's health?
+8. How can I decide whether to display each Tank's health?

 Set the value in `Display Health`.

-8. Why do some Tanks spawn with different props?
+9. Why do some Tanks spawn with different props?

 Each prop has X out of 100.0% chance to appear on Mutant Tanks when they spawn.
 Configure the chances for each prop in the `Props Chance` setting.

-9. Why are the Tanks spawning with more than the extra health given to them?
+10. Why are the Tanks spawning with more than the extra health given to them?

 Since v8.10, extra health given to Tanks is now multiplied by the number of alive non-idle human survivors present when the Tank spawns.

-10. How do I add more Mutant Tanks?
+11. How do I add more Mutant Tanks?

 - Add a new entry in the config file.
 - Raise the maximum value of the `Type Range` setting.